What is rates for home equity line of credit 2022?

 Is it easy to get a HELOC?

-After applying, you'll be given a stack of documents to read.
-Underwriting may take anything from hours or weeks and then you close on your credit line like when purchasing a house!
+You will be handed a bundle of paperwork to review upon application.
+Underwriting could take anywhere from hours or weeks, then you close on your credit line just like when you buy a property!

 Are there closing costs on a HELOC?